Karan-Bajaj/ctrl-F-IRL/README.md

 # Hardware devices, frameworks or tools used in the project:
--Android Studio
+- Android Studio
+- ABBYY Mobile OCR
--ABBYY Mobile OCR - real-time recognition SDK
+- real-time recognition SDK

 # Link to Presentation: